Emergent Gribov horizon kernel from replica symmetry breaking in Yang--Mills theories: Brief review of our unified ST--RGZ gauge fixing

-where $F[A,U]$ is the Landau Hessian functional and $(\beta,\zeta)$ are gauge-fixing parameters of mass dimension two.
-This procedure does not remove Gribov copies by restricting the configuration space, but rather changes their statistical weight along each gauge orbit.
-The copy average can be localized using the replica trick and a superspace nonlinear sigma model, yielding a local, perturbatively renormalizable action whose gluon two-point function takes a massive FP form, $D_{AA}(p) \propto (p^2 + \beta)^{-1}$, in the replica--symmetric phase.
+where $F[A,U_i]$ is the Hessian of the Landau functional and $\beta,\zeta$ are gauge-fixing parameters with mass dimension two.
+This construction does not eliminate copies by imposing a sharp restriction on configuration space.
+Instead, it modifies their statistical weight along each gauge orbit.
+After the replica trick, the copy average is represented by a local nonlinear sigma model in superspace.
+In the replica-symmetric branch, the resulting gluon two-point function has a massive FP/CF-like infrared form.
+The RGZ construction follows a different logic.
+It restricts the functional integral to the first Gribov region by introducing the horizon functional